Simbiat/db-query/README.md

 \Simbiat\Database\Query::stringToQueries(string $string);
 ```

 Splits a string into an array of queries.
 Uses regexp from [StackOverflow](https://stackoverflow.com/questions/24423260/split-sql-statements-in-php-on-semicolons-but-not-inside-quotes).
+Not recommended for complex queries.

 ### Statistics